dangthiquynh123hcmut/student-smart-printing-service/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

+In case runs the app in the product mode.\
+Open [https://projectprintmachine-backend.onrender.com](https://projectprintmachine-backend.onrender.com) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.